Tag Archive | strawberries

 Alpine strawberry.

 These are the smaller, oval-shaped berries carpeting the ground in their native northern hemisphere habitats.
-Sometimes called “fraises des bois“, French for “strawberries of the woods”, these strawberries often belong in the species Fragaria vesca, although several species of alpine strawberries are found around the world.
-They grow over a wide range of climates, in USDA zones 3 to 9.
+Sometimes called “fraises des bois“, French for “strawberries of the woods”, these strawberries often belong in the species Fragaria vesca, although several species of alpine strawberries grow around the world.

-Some strawberry enthusiasts swear by these tiny morsels, and grow no others.
+Some strawberry enthusiasts swear by these tiny morsels and grow no others.

 Preparing the Bed for Strawberries

 garden rakeFind garden space that gets full sun for the best yields.
 Strawberries start growing before the end of winter, when the sun is still low in the sky.
 Take this into consideration when locating your garden.
-In partial sun, foliage and fruits might be plagued by diseases that will ruin the crop.
+In partial sun, foliage and fruits might be plagued by diseases that ruin the crop.

 Avoid low spots.
 Locate the beds on higher ground where cold air won’t collect and freeze the flowers.
 Try growing strawberries in containers if you don’t have garden space.